-New York City is full of stories of families living in less-than-ideal spaces but making them work.
-Take for example this tale of raising kids in a fourth-floor walk-up from one of our contributors.
-Julie Chervinsky is a New York City parent who, with her husband, took the challenge of living in a small space to the next level, raising three children in a Carroll Gardens one-bedroom, and even kind of enjoying it.
-The Chervinsky clan now resides in a single-family house in Windsor Terrace that they bought in 2010, but that one-bedroom was home for 12 years as the family grew.
+New York City is full of stories of families living in less-than-ideal spaces but making them work, such as this tale of raising kids in a fourth-floor walk-up from one of our contributors.
+Here's a new take on the small space challenge: Julie Chervinsky is a New York City parent who, with her husband, took living in tight quarters to the next level, raising three children in a Carroll Gardens one bedroom, and even kind of enjoying it.
+The Chervinsky clan now resides in a single-family house in Windsor Terrace that they bought in 2010, but that one bedroom was home for 12 years as the family grew.
 Here's how they did it, with bonus reflections from the now-college-aged kids.

 [Editor's note: This story was first published in March 2018.
 We are presenting it again here as part of our summer Best of Brick week.]

 The search for our first apartment to call our own quickly followed our engagement, in 1996.
 My then-future husband left his spacious, convenient, quiet, one bedroom in a full-service-building in Washington D.C., and moved into my first post-college fifth-floor, spiral staircase walk-up apartment in Brooklyn Heights, an arm’s reach from the not-so-silent Brooklyn-Queens Expressway.

 Not at all familiar with greater Brooklyn, our search was limited to the confines of Brooklyn Heights.
 We nearly landed in a great location, in a cozy one-bedroom co-op.
 One day, strolling on Atlantic Avenue, we wandered into a real estate agency, where an agent suggested a condo property at the Henry Street Mews in Carroll Gardens.
 It seemed so far away, but we agreed to make the trek for a look.